PyCQA/baron/docs/grammar.rst

 Inheritance in class definition uses arglist now
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Python 3.3 or earlier

 I have no idea on why this is here but that's easy to change.

 .. image:: ./grammar_diff/class_inherit_is_arglist_now.png

 Yield From
 ~~~~~~~~~~

+Python 3.3 or earlier

 .. image:: ./grammar_diff/yield_from.png